hashicorp/terraform-provider-awscc/docs/resources/cloudtrail_trail.md

 - `arn` (String)
 - `id` (String) Uniquely identifies the resource.
 - `sns_topic_arn` (String)

+<a id="nestedatt--advanced_event_selectors"></a>
+### Nested Schema for `advanced_event_selectors`

+Required:

+- `field_selectors` (Attributes Set) Contains all selector statements in an advanced event selector. (see [below for nested schema](#nestedatt--advanced_event_selectors--field_selectors))

+Optional:

+- `name` (String) An optional, descriptive name for an advanced event selector, such as "Log data events for only two S3 buckets".

+<a id="nestedatt--advanced_event_selectors--field_selectors"></a>
+### Nested Schema for `advanced_event_selectors.field_selectors`

+Required:

+- `field` (String) A field in an event record on which to filter events to be logged.
+Supported fields include readOnly, eventCategory, eventSource (for management events), eventName, resources.type, and resources.ARN.

+Optional:

+- `ends_with` (Set of String) An operator that includes events that match the last few characters of the event record field specified as the value of Field.
+- `equals` (Set of String) An operator that includes events that match the exact value of the event record field specified as the value of Field.
+This is the only valid operator that you can use with the readOnly, eventCategory, and resources.type fields.
+- `not_ends_with` (Set of String) An operator that excludes events that match the last few characters of the event record field specified as the value of Field.
+- `not_equals` (Set of String) An operator that excludes events that match the exact value of the event record field specified as the value of Field.
+- `not_starts_with` (Set of String) An operator that excludes events that match the first few characters of the event record field specified as the value of Field.
+- `starts_with` (Set of String) An operator that includes events that match the first few characters of the event record field specified as the value of Field.

 <a id="nestedatt--event_selectors"></a>
 ### Nested Schema for `event_selectors`